 Biosecurity Advice 2018-02 for a 60 day public consultation period, closing on 19 April 2018.

-- Release the final review before the end of 2018, following consideration of stakeholder comments.
+- Release the final review (expect to release in 2019), following consideration of stakeholder comments.

 A summary of the review is available in the

 This review is funded by the

 Australian Government’s Agricultural Competitiveness White Paper to strengthen biosecurity surveillance and analysis.

 Stakeholders were invited to submit written comments on the draft report during the 60 day public consultation period.
 The consultation period closed on